-The CCP is an initiative started by Emory to provide a framework to discuss common quality of life issues within the Clifton community - the area within three miles of Emory's core campus.
+The Clifton Community Project (CCP) is an initiative started by Emory to provide a framework to discuss common quality-of-life issues within the Clifton community—the area within three miles of Emory's Atlanta campus.

 Our goal is to engage local audiences in a productive, community dialogue, including